cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 ## Thanks for reading!

-The next chapter is about adding linting to your project.
+The next chapter is about linting your project.
 It will be published on January 15, 2020.

+{{< figure src="/images/hypermodern-python-02/train.jpg" class="centered" >}}
 <!--
----

 {{< figure src="/images/hypermodern-python-02/train.jpg" link="../hypermodern-python-03-linting" class="centered" >}}
 <span class="centered">[Continue to the next chapter](../hypermodern-python-03-linting)</span>
 -->